 6.1.
 Planning

-Department managers are to communicate their proposed annual procurement activities to the accounting department as part of the budget preparation process to ensure applicable resources are available to support the process.
+Requesting Departments are to communicate their proposed annual procurement activities to the accounting department as part of the budget preparation process to ensure applicable resources are available to support the process.

 6.1.1.
-Initiating Procurement
+Initiating procurement

 Requisitioning departments are to only procure goods and services within the approved department/project budget.
 The department manager is responsible for all procurements, but may delegate the administrative process to any knowledgeable person in the department.
 A business case is required for all purchases greater than $10,000 prior to commencing any procurement activities.
 Refer to the Policy on Sub-Delegation of Authorities for guidance on re-purposing budget if required.
-The business case must include clearly defined requirements to be included in the purchase request and must be approved by both the manager and the corresponding member of SMG.
+The business case must include clearly defined requirements to be included in the purchase request and must be approved by both the manager and the corresponding member of ELT.
 If the procurement method will be non-competitive, in accordance with section 6.7, the business case shall include sufficient and reasonable justification.

 6.1.1.1.
-Consulting or Professional Services
+Consulting or professional services

 The need for assistance in the performance and delivery of required services, excluding Human Resources (employees or agency staff), will periodically necessitate the engagement of external service providers.

-RECO shall not purchase external consulting or professional services where existing internal resources are available for the assignment, unless otherwise approved by the applicable SMG member.
+RECO shall not purchase external consulting or professional services where existing internal resources are available for the assignment, unless otherwise approved by the applicable ELT member.
 Managers, in consultation with Human Resources, shall identify cost-effective opportunities where outsourced work can be brought back internally using existing workforce capacity.

 6.1.1.2.
-Information Technology
+Information technology

 Departments requesting any computer-related equipment shall refer such requests to the Director, Information Technology (IT).

 6.1.1.3.
-General Office Supplies
+General office supplies

 Departments requesting any general office supplies shall refer such requests to the Director, Human Resources or a higher-level manager.